sahib/misc/performance/1_intro.rst

 Help!
 =====

-- This workshop is written in a markup language.
+- This workshop is written in a markup language (`.rst`).
 - Almost every slide has speaker notes.
 - I tried to make them generally understandable.
-- If you need more background, read them.
+- If you need more background, read them:

 `Link to Github <https://github.com/sahib/misc/blob/master/performance/1_intro.rst#workshop-contents>`_